orfeio/orfeio/git.md

     git config --global user.name "Your Name"
     git config --global user.email "your.email@example.com"
     ```
-2. Open a Terminal to the software project's folder or directory and initialize Git's tracking of the project.
+2. Initialize Git's tracking of the project from within the project's folder.
 For this example, we will assume the project is in the Downloads folder and named `software-project`.
     ```
     cd ~/Downloads/software-project && git init
     ```
 3. Create a `.gitignore` file in the `software-project` folder to exclude large datasets and secrets from tracking.
 We will assume datasets are saved in the folder named `datasets` and secrets in a file named `.env`.
     ```
-    cd ~/Downloads/software-project && echo ".env\ndatasets/" >> .gitignore
+    cd ~/Downloads/software-project && printf ".DS_Store\n.env\ndatasets/" >> .gitignore
     ```
-    {: .warning }
+    { .note }
-    By default, Git is not designed to support the tracking of large files, and is of limited utility if those files are binary or do not change often.
+    On many systems, files that begin their name with a "." are hidden by default.
+You may need to show hidden files if you wish to make edits or changes manually to the `.gitignore` file.
+For instance, Command+Shift+. on macOS will temporarily show all hidden files.

 4. Check your code for secrets and move them to the `.env` file.
 Refactor your code to incorporate the use of the [python-dotenv package](https://pypi.org/project/python-dotenv) to load the secrets, if required.